 Carolyn grew up near Seattle where her family’s frequent camping trips in the western United States and Canada taught her a love and appreciation for the outdoors.
 She has Zoology and German Literature degrees from the University of Washington where she cemented her ambition to be an ecologist during a field quarter in the San Juan Islands at the UW’s Friday Harbor Laboratories.
 She earned a MS from Texas A&M University, then worked as a Research Biologist for NOAA’s National Marine Mammal Laboratory before returning to school at UC Santa Cruz for her Ph.D. in Ecology.
-She did her Post Doctoral research at UC Santa Barbara and started as an Assistant Professor at UC San Diego in 2010.
+She did her Post Doctoral research at UC Santa Barbara and started at UC San Diego in 2010.
 She prefers to work in marine systems, but is open to most foraging ecology research that informs community ecology and population trajectories, and has a conservation application.

 Cali, a Colorado native, studies habitat use and foraging behaviors of

 marine animals using time series of stable isotope values extracted from

 accretionary tissues, such as tooth growth layers from marine mammals

 (i.e. Northern Fur Seals, Callorhinus ursinus) and humerus bone growth